 Church Organisation from Scratch - for rural and small congregations

-This newly produced resource from the Rural Working Group is intended to be a helpful guide for session clerks, ministers and office bearers seeking to make a parish church operate effectively.
+This resource from the Rural Working Group is intended to be a helpful guide for session clerks, ministers, and office bearers seeking to make a parish church operate effectively.
 It takes account of circumstances where certain skills may be in short supply.
 It does not cover every eventuality, but addresses a number of issues often encountered by rural congregations.

-In direct response to the findings of the consultation the RWG has created a new Quickguide on how to set up Rural Events.
-This Quickguide takes you through the process of planning an event and can be used for setting up a local rural forum in your area.
+In direct response to the findings of the consultation, the RWG has created a new Quickguide on how to set up Rural Events.
+This guide takes you through the process of planning an event and can be used for setting up a local rural forum in your area.
 It could also be used for day conferences or large meetings.

-One request the RWG gets more than another is help with streamlining governance.
+The RWG is often asked for help with streamlining governance.
 We have been working with the General Trustees Department to put together a helpful document.

-The document lists the 12 queries the General Trustees Department get asked most often and their answers.
+The document lists the 12 queries the General Trustees Department is asked most often and their answers.
 It also contains helpful signposting to further information and the right people to contact.
-Although it is only a general guide we hope it is helpful to you.
+Although it is only a general guide, we hope it is helpful to you.

 Event Resource Box